rethink investments.

 rethink investments builds on our analysis of the fundamental transformations underway in our economies and societies, and articulates the thematic investment opportunities that flow from them.

-From ongoing changes in global demographics, longevity, infrastructure, technology, and the shift to a net-zero, nature-positive economic model, we have identified six high conviction investment themes:
+From ongoing changes in global demographics, longevity, infrastructure, technology, and the transition to a sustainable economy, we have identified six high conviction investment themes:

 a thematic investment framework.

-rethink everything® is the lens we apply across the global economy including technology, demography, politics, and finance as the world transitions towards a net-zero carbon and nature-positive future.
+rethink everything® is the lens we apply across the global economy including technology, demography, politics, and finance as the world transitions towards a more sustainable future.
 As governments, consumers and businesses adapt to these shifts, we are positioning portfolios to benefit from emerging opportunities. rethink investments outlines our core convictions about these fundamental transitions through targeted thematic equity exposures.

 1. rethink longevity.